 There are a lot of plush dice out there, which is great because you get some options.
 This is another one that I think could work really well for super young kids and can double as a soft toy for them to play with beyond the game.

-Wooden lawn dice
+Rolling giant wooden lawn dice

-I like the idea of wooden lawn dice because you also bring up the option of having an outdoor TTRPG session and introducing some live action role-playing (LARP).
+I like the idea of wooden lawn dice because you also bring up the option of having an outdoor tabletop RPG session and introducing some live action role-playing (LARP).
 Kids could also use these as building blocks and practice being the next dice stacking champion.
 There’s even some glow in the dark ones for evening events or camping!

 I did also want to mention Paw-lymorph Pet Toys – they are making rubber dog toy dice, and I think this would also be awesome as an option for kids.
 If it can survive a dog chewing on them, it should be able to resist your kid trying to bite a chunk out of it as well.

 You can also use a dice popper.
 It’s fun for kids to click the popper down and have all the dice jump back up, plus the dice are contained, so no worries about them falling off the table and getting lost.
+And, this year, I’m seeing some d20 system dice popper showing up!
+The one linked above looks pretty awesome and would fit in any fantasy tabletop RPG game!

 Hopefully this helps you find a few options for some kid-friendly dice or just gives some new options for your games!
 Please let me know if you make kid-friendly dice, have some recommendations, or have used any of the recommendations from this list!